pferreirafabricio/requirements-analysis/README.md

 **Recording requirements:** Documenting in various forms (natural-language documents, use cases, user stories).

-**Analyzing requirements:** Analyze that the requirements are clear, complete, unduplicated, concise, valid, consistent, etc.
+**Analyzing requirements:** Analyze the requirements as clear, complete, unduplicated, concise, valid, consistent, etc.

-It's important to identify all the stakeholders, take into account all their needs, and make sure that they understand the changes in a new system.
+It's important to identify all the stakeholders, consider all their needs, and ensure they understand the changes in a new system.

 To elicit the requirements there are some tools: the development of scenarios (user stories), the identification of use cases, interviews, workshops, and others.